 If you don’t have a shovel or trowel, you could use a stick but it would make things more difficult.
 If you are caught off guard and have to poop quick, you can always treat it like your dog’s poop and use a baggie like a glove to pick up the poop, then deposit the poop-containing baggie in a larger, sealable bag for proper disposal later.
 Use caution to not contaminate your hiking pack.

 Don’t have any toilet paper?
+Yikes, don’t panic.
 Big leaves that are not from poisonous plants like ivy or oak can be used, but check the leaf for bugs before wiping.
 Smooth rocks or a handful of sand or snow work equally well.

 Your hiking bag should always contain zip-loc type sealing bags for toilet paper and feminine hygiene products for disposing of once you are off the trail at a restroom or ranger facility.
-Always choose your defecating area at least 200′ away from water such as creeks, rivers and lakes to eliminate contamination.
-Being aware of why disposing of feces and toilet tissue is important will help you understand why it’s done that way.
-We bury or dispose of poop to avoid:
+Be sure to choose your defecating and urination area at least 200′ away from water such as creeks, rivers and lakes to eliminate contamination.
+Being aware of why disposing of feces and toilet tissue is important will help you understand the reason it’s done that way.

-- Minimizing the aesthetic impact of our hiking trails
+- To minimize the aesthetic impact of our hiking trails

 - Not to attract bears or other large predators who are attracted to the saltiness of pee.
-Bears smell everything, including the undigested bits of food in your dog’s poop.
+Bears can smell undigested bits of food in yours and your dog’s poop.
 It’s great to have Fido along, but please clean up after him in the same manner as disposing of your own waste material.

-Backpack Bags – Hiking In The Desert or Mountains
+Backpack Bag – Hiking In The Desert or Mountains

 If you are backpacking in the desert, don’t bury your fecal waste in there.
 The waste will not decompose due to lack of bacteria in the dry soil.
 Instead, smear the dropping into a thin layer with a stick or large rock.
 Leave the smeared remains uncovered and the sun will quickly decompose and sanitize the area.
 If hiking in the mountains, rock slabs can be used in a similar manner, but don’t use places right on the trail.
 Choose a way off the beaten path behind brush about 200′ in the distance.